Join our INFORMATION SESSION on AUGUST 31 at 3pm on ZOOM to learn about our PIRE fellows program.

 PIRE FELLOWS PROGRAM

-Students will have the opportunity to work closely with faculty who study language from a variety of perspectives and will learn a range of behavioral, neuroscience and computational methods, develop skills in data analysis, scientific writing and public speaking, and
+PIRE fellows will collaborate closely with program faculty who explore language from a different perspectives and will learn a variety of behavioral, neuroscience, and computational methods, while also developing skills in data analysis, scientific writing, and public speaking.
+Additionally, there

 THE RESEARCH NETWORK